Dakar fashion week takes stand against skin bleaching

-DAKAR Backstage at Dakar Fashion Week a group of young women squeeze into impossibly high heels while others sit still as make-up artists paint their eyelids a shining emerald color.
+DAKAR Backstage at Dakar Fashion Week a group of young women squeeze into impossibly high heels while others sit still as make-up artists paint their eyelids a shining emerald colour.

 All legs and cheekbones, the models are subject to the same pressures as their counterparts walking runways in London, Paris, and New York.
 And perhaps more.

-Like many women from the streets of Senegal, some fashion models in West Africa have bleached their skin, seeking to achieve a "café au lait" color regarded by some as the aesthetic ideal.
+Like many women from the streets of Senegal, some fashion models in West Africa have bleached their skin, seeking to achieve a "café au lait" colour regarded by some as the aesthetic ideal.

 This year, however, Senegal's marquee fashion event is making a stand against the damaging practice.